miroi/DIRAC_scripts/grid_runs/virtual_organizations/README_grid.rst

 Building up, launching and testing of the DIRAC program suite in the grid enviroment.

-The aim of this folder is to provide user with some teplates for the so-called grid-computing.
+The aim of this folder is to provide user with some teplates for the grid-computing.

 DIRAC is packed and the tar-ball is copied onto chosen VO location - storage